How would you describe your music?

 Why do you want people to listen to your music?

 I want people to listen to my music because I’ve really poured myself into it.
 I want it to be worth someone’s while, somewhere, who might be like me and derive a deep, memorable and powerful consolation/inspiration/fascination from listening to it.
-I also want people to listen to my music so that my work and my talent is recognized as being part of the deposit of great art in this world.
-I hope that it attracts those who I would like to work with.

 What’s the takeaway for people who listen to Ship Life?

 I hope that people who listen to Ship Life will gain an understanding of me as a musician, especially those who have only known me all this while as only a piano player.
 I hope that those who listen will be inspired and occupied by the thoughts and sounds in these songs, and will be reminded of their own abandoned hopes, and reminded of their own desire for a higher standard of meaning in the songs they fill their souls with.